nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/AI-Commit-Annotations.md

 # AI Commit Annotations

+SmartGit's AI Annotations are a powerful feature allowing custom extension of the SmartGit's functionality.

-SmartGit's AI Annotations instruct SmartGit to run custom AI actions, either interactively, or in the background, using one or more selected _diffs_ in the commit history as input.
+Each AI Annotation instructs SmartGit to run a custom AI action, either interactively, or in the background, using one or more selected (or inferred) _diffs_ in the commit history as input.

 The output of the AI generated annotations can either be displayed interactively on the UI, or linked to the relevant commit(s) using [SmartGit's Notes](Notes.md) capabilities.